ImaginaryDevelopment/windows-credentials-provider/readme.md

 # Windows Credential Provider
-_Made only with C#, .NET_
+_Made only with C# and F#, .NET_

-There was no implementation in .NET that could work as credential provider in windows, so I created this example.
+This is tested as working in windows 10

 The code is totally free for any use.